Perdiga/cucumber_jira_integration/README.md

 ## Dojo branch

-You can use this branch to practice
+You can use this branch to practice.

 Follow the TODOs to finish the challenge

 - Branch: feature/dojo